liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/04-using-liferay-push-in-android-apps.markdown

 notification each time a user creates a new DDL record or updates an existing one.

-In your app's `portal.properties` file, you can add a listener for a specific class by creating a [*value.object.listener*](https://docs.liferay.com/portal/6.2/propertiesdoc/portal.properties.html#Value%20Object) property, set to a comma separate list of intended listener classes.
+In your app's `portal.properties` file, you can add a listener for a class by creating a [*value.object.listener*](https://docs.liferay.com/portal/6.2/propertiesdoc/portal.properties.html#Value%20Object) property, set to a comma separated list of intended listener classes.
 Here's an example listener setting for `DDLRecord` objects:

     value.object.listener.com.liferay.portlet.dynamicdatalists.model.DDLRecord=com.liferay.push.hooks.DDLRecordModelListener